awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

 # Migrating to Amazon Elasticsearch Service<a name="migration"></a>

-Index snapshots are a popular way to migrate from a self\-managed Elasticsearch cluster to Amazon Elasticsearch Service\.
+Index snapshots are a popular way to migrate from a self\-managed Elasticsearch cluster to Amazon Elasticsearch Service \(Amazon ES\)\.
 Broadly, the process consists of the following steps:

 1. Take a snapshot of the existing cluster, and upload the snapshot to an Amazon S3 bucket\.